rgknp/AIDayLabs/lab03.1-tdsp_and_aml/0_README.md

 ## 4. Deployment

-An view of this process is here, shown on the *left* side of the Docker graphic:
+A view of this process is here, shown on the *left* side of the Docker graphic:

 ![Image](resources/docs/images/aml-architecture-2.png)